esmf-org/esmf/src/addon/ESMX/README.md

 In this example two components are built into `ESMX_EXE_NAME` explicitly.
 (Read about [dynamically loading of components from shared objects at run-time](#dynamically-loading-components-from-shared-objects-at-run-time) later.)
 Each component is given a name, here `TaWaS` and `Lumo`, respectively.
 Components will be referenced by this *component-name* in the *ESMX Run Configuration* (`esmxRun.yaml`) discussed below.

+[!CAUTION]
-**CAUTION:** Component names are case-sensitive when used e.g. by default to construct library names, etc. However, they are treated case-insensitive when referenced from within the `esmxRun.yaml` file due to the case-insensitive nature of Fortran when referencing modules via the USE statement.
+Component names are case-sensitive when used as default for directory or library names.
+However, they are treated case-insensitive from within the `esmxRun.yaml` file due to the case-insensitive nature of Fortran when referencing modules via the USE statement.

 ESMX comes with a default data component called `ESMX_Data`.
 It is built into `ESMX_EXE_NAME` by default.
 This example disables this behavior by setting `disable_comps: ESMX_Data`.